AdobeDocs/commerce-cloud-service.en/help/cloud-guide/routes/routes-yaml.md

     If a project does not have any domains configured, which is common during development, the `{all}` placeholder behaves in the same way as the `{default}` placeholder.

-Adobe Commerce also generates routes for every active Integration environment.
-For Integration environments, the `{default}` placeholder is replaced with the following domain name:
+Adobe Commerce also generates routes for every active integration environment.
+For integration environments, the `{default}` placeholder is replaced with the following domain name:

 ```text
 [branch]-[per-environment-random-string]-[project-id].[region].magentosite.cloud